tomavic/angular-philosophies/README.md

 🧘 Things I think about when I write Angular code 🧘 inspired by [React Philosophies](https://github.com/mithi/react-philosophies/tree/main)

+The blog you would like to read if you are a beginner or an expert in Angular.
+It is a comprehensive resource designed to cater to all levels of proficiency, ensuring a seamless learning experience for newcomers and seasoned developers and eveyone who have to work with Wev Development.

+Whether you're new to Angular or want to get better at it, this blog is the perfect place for you.
+We shares the newest and most important updates about Angular, along with useful tips and tricks.
+Whether you're just starting out or want to improve your skills, this blog has the information you need to sail smoothly through Angular development.

 ![Forever a work in progress!](https://img.shields.io/badge/%20🚧%20Forever%20🚧%20%20-under%20construction-yellow.svg) [![StandWithPalestineBadgeBordered](https://raw.githubusercontent.com/saedyousef/StandWithPalestine/main/badges/flat/bordered/StandWithPalestine.svg)](https://techforpalestine.org/learn-more)

     ░░░░░░░░░░░░░▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄